Harold Ballard: Partner in Leafs ownership group

-In November 1961, Conn Smythe sold most of his shares in Maple Leaf Gardens Ltd. to a consortium of his son Stafford, Toronto Telegram owner John Bassett, and Ballard.
+In November 1961, Conn Smythe sold most of his shares in Maple Leaf Gardens Ltd. to a consortium of his son Stafford, Toronto Telegram owner John W. H. Bassett, and Ballard.
 Ballard fronted Stafford Smythe most of the $2.3 million purchase price.
 Conn Smythe later claimed that he believed he was only selling his shares to his son, but it is very unlikely that Stafford could have acquired the millions he needed to buy the Leafs on his own.

 As a reward for his role in the purchase, Ballard was named executive vice president of Maple Leaf Gardens, alternate governor of the Maple Leafs and chairman of the team's hockey committee.
 He played a key role in the Leaf dynasty of the 1960s, winning Stanley Cups in 1962, 1963, 1964 and 1967.

 However, Ballard soon began displaying tendencies that would eventually make him one of the most detested owners in NHL history.
 Just after the advent of colour television in Canada, the Maple Leafs installed a new lighting system.
 While it provided a clearer picture for fans, it caused a very sharp glare that distracted players.
 Ballard's solution was to make the CBC pay for the upgrade.
 When Hockey Night in Canada′s president, Ted Hough, balked at Ballard's demands just before a broadcast, Ballard grabbed a fireman's ax and threatened to cut the TV cable unless Hough agreed to pay.
 Hough relented, and the broadcast went on as scheduled.

 Ballard's greatest influence in this period was not on the ice, but on the financial performance of Maple Leaf Gardens.
 Within three years under the new owners, profits at the Gardens had tripled to just under $1 million.
 He negotiated lucrative deals to place advertising throughout the building, and greatly increased the number of seats in the Gardens.
 To make room for more seats, Ballard removed a large portrait of Queen Elizabeth II from the Gardens.
 When asked about it, Ballard replied "She doesn't pay me, I pay her.
 Besides, what the hell position can a queen play?"